oscarcs/mcd/c2/exercises.md

 > This is similar to part 1, but we can have any even number instead of just 2:
 >
 > `/0*(10*10*)*0*/`

+2.7 *Why would the dot pattern `.` exclude the newline?*

+The newline isn't matched by the dot supposedly for mostly historical reasons; the origin of newline characters in ASCII and other character encodings is as a control character rather than as a character for typesetting; most editors were line-based, so the regex would be applied to the file line-by-line.
+This still makes sense as a default, because the newline is still used for this kind of purpose in many contexts.

+2.8 *What does the regular expression `a?*` mean?
+And `a**`?
+Are these expressions erroneous?
+Are they ambiguous?*

+These expressions are not valid, because they are ambiguous.
+The expressions `(a?)*` and `(a*)*` are valid, however, because they are not ambiguous.
+Quantifiers must act on a group or a character.